nearform/nscale-docs/setup-guides/osx-setup-guide.md

 that provide the benefits of running virtual machines but at much lower resource cost (see [What is Docker][] for more).

-If we don't have docker installed, plugin the USB provided and follow the [Boot2docker OSX Installation guide](https://github.com/nearform/nscale-workshop/blob/master/boot2docker-osx.md).
+If you don't have docker installed, follow the [installation guide for OS X][docker-install].

-Alternatively follow the
-[installation guide for OS X][docker-install] but this setup will take much longer.

 ## nscale